jamesheald/COIN/README.md

 p                % variance of state feedback predicted in each context pQ               % probability of the observed cue in each context
-pY               % probability of the observed state feedback in each context Q                % number of cues observed so far sensoryNoise     % sensory noise transitionMatrix % expected value of the context transition matrix vFilt            % variance of the filtered distribution of the state in each context
+pY               % probability of the observed state feedback in each context Q                % number of cues observed sensoryNoise     % sensory noise transitionMatrix % expected value of the context transition matrix vFilt            % variance of the filtered distribution of the state in each context